ChuckJonas/bad-ass-salesforce-stack/README.md

 #### To rename the generated Static Resource

 1. in `package.json` update `resource` under `config` section
-2. delete the old resource from `force-app/main/default/staticresource` (if it already exists)
+2. optionally, update your `.gitignore` to exclude these files
-3. optionally, update your `.gitignore` to exclude these files
+3. finally, just update your vf page to properly reference the new resource name

-4. finally, just update your vf page to properly reference the new resource name
+**NOTE: If you include other static resources in the `force-app/main/default/staticresources` folder they will get nuked by default.
+To prevent this, update the `copy-bundle` script **

 ## OTHER CONFIGURATIONS